Clevertap Recognized As A 'Strong Performer' In The Cross-Channel Marketing Hubs, Q4 2024 Report

-(MENAFN- JCN NewsWire) CleverTap Recognized as a 'Strong Performer' in the Cross-Channel Marketing Hubs, Q4 2024 Report
+(MENAFN- ACN NewsWire) CleverTap Recognized as a 'Strong Performer' in the Cross-Channel Marketing Hubs, Q4 2024 Report

 CleverTap received its highest scores in three key evaluation criteria: experience optimization, mobile, and pricing flexibility and transparency.
 Moreover, CleverTap is also among the only three vendors, out of the top 14 global providers evaluated, to receive 'above average' customer feedback, which we believe is a testament to the positive feedback from CleverTap customers, signifying trust and loyalty with the brand.